Interested in this course? Book now for Open Day to find about more

 This degree provides a foundation for a range of careers in sport, including recognised pathways into PGCE and Masters programmes.
 As you develop your understanding of career options, you will have the opportunity to tailor your degree to best meet your future needs.

-Gain real-world experience on work placement and via our extensive links with schools, professional sports clubs and elite and community sports programmes.
+Gain experience from work placements and via our extensive links with schools and professional and community sports clubs

 Fees UK students: £9,250 per annum